 Once both drivers have been installed and verified, start LightJockey and use the Detect DMX hardware function to configure LightJockey to use the new card as DMX transmitter.
-See Configuring DMX hardware options for notes on setup options and XLR Cable Connections have for information on how to connect the card to the DMX link.
+See Setting Transmitter hardware options for notes on setup options and XLR Cable Connections for instructions on how to connect the card to the serial link.